agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 This descriptor MAY follow:

-- The AgentCard structure (as defined by Google’s Agent2Agent protocol as of April 2025), or another equivalent format
+- The AgentCard structure (as defined by Google's Agent2Agent protocol as of April 2025), or another equivalent format
-- Any format other than AgentCard SHOULD be expressed in JSON-LD to enable semantic discovery
+- Any format other than AgentCard SHOULD be expressed in [JSON-LD11] to enable semantic discovery

 Agent descriptors SHOULD include: